CE-Haneen/My-personal-website/README.md

 ## Usage

-1. Clone or download the repository: git clone https://github.com/CE-Haneen/my-personal-website.git
+1. Clone or download the repository: bash``` git clone https://github.com/CE-Haneen/my-personal-website.git

-2. Open the HTML file in your browser: mypage.html
+3. Open the HTML file in your browser: mypage.html

-3. Toggle dark mode:
+4. Toggle dark mode:
    - Click the "Toggle Dark Mode" button at the bottom of the page.

 ## Preview